-The third plant type is called a hybrid, which are most modern strains of Cannabis.
+The third plant type is called a hybrid, which is the most modern strain of Cannabis.
 These are a combination of both Sativa and Indica, in varying amounts depending on the plant.
-They can produce a mixture of effects, depending if it is more Sativa or Indica dominate and are the result of cross-breeding.
-The last type are ruderalis plants.
+They can produce a mixture of effects, depending on if it is more Sativa or Indica dominant and are the result of cross-breeding.
+The last type is ruderalis plants.
 These grow much smaller than the other types and have little to no medicinal benefit.

-One factor that determines the different strains are the various terpene profiles present in the plant.
+One factor that determines the different strains is the various terpene profiles present in the plant.
 Terpenes are responsible for the aroma, flavour and even some medicinal effects of each Cannabis strain.
-Soil conditions, environmental factors and genetics effect the profiles of each plant.
+Soil conditions, environmental factors and genetics affect the profiles of each plant.
 Each terpene has its own unique benefit and adds to the effects of the Cannabinoids.
-Some of the most common are Limonene, Myrcene, Pinene, and Caryophyllene.
+Some of the most common terpenes are Limonene, Myrcene, Pinene, and Caryophyllene.

 All these methods of consumption can affect individuals differently and have benefits to each.
 Smoking Cannabis gives an immediate effect and lasts a brief time which makes it easy to control dosing.
 It takes more time for the effects of edibles to be felt and lasts longer than by smoking alone.
 It is always recommended to ‘start low and go slow’, to find what works best for you.